Sanya Kantarovsky in collaboration with Ieva Misevičiūtė: Apricot Juice

 Ieva Misevičiūtė is a New-York based performance artist.
 Selected performances include: The Kitchen, New York; Time-Based Art Festival, Portland; Beursschouwburg theater, Brussels; dOCUMENTA (13), Kassel; de Appel art center, Amsterdam; Center Pompidou, Paris; Performa 09 at Swiss Institute, New York; Swiss Sculpture Exhibition Biel-Bienne, Le Mouvement: Performing the City.

-Sanya Kantarovsky collaborated with Stuart Bailey on an extensive monograph which was released in the autumn of 2015.
+Sanya Kantarovsky collaborated with Stuart Bailey on NO JOKE an extensive monograph which was released in the autumn of 2015.
 Published by Studio Voltaire and generously supported by Casey Kaplan, New York; Marc Foxx, Los Angeles; Tanya Leighton, Berlin; and Stuart Shave/Modern Art, London.

 - How to work together